michellexbui/michelle-and-richard/content/policy.md

 - Typical of Vietnamese weddings, we will accept monetary gifts instead of an American wedding registry.
 - For the Catholic ceremony, we are incorporating two Vietnamese Catholic traditions: (1) flowers to the mothers, and (2) the old and new testament readings will be done by the bride and groom themselves.
 - For the dinner reception, we will start with Venezuelan and Latin American appetizers and desserts.
 For the meal, we are having a full Vietnamese dinner course.
 - During the dinner reception, the bride, groom, and their respective parents will walk table to table to greet guests, thank y'all for attending, and toast.
 This is a Vietnamese tradition known as Chao Ban ("table visit").
-Typically, a member of the table will represent the table by leading the toast!
+Typically, a member of the table will represent the table by leading the toast.
 Prepare yourself -- you could be giving the toast speech!
-- During the dance, we will incoporate the Hora Loca ("crazy hour"), where we will play high-energy music and bring out props for guests to dance with!
+- During the dance, we will incoporate the Hora Loca ("crazy hour"), where we will play high-energy music and bring out props for guests to dance with.

 ## Contact Us: